About the village

 Don’t Miss This!

-An annual week-long kente festival is held each September in Kpetoe, featuring speed weaving contests, kente dress design competitions and many other activities.
+An annual week-long Kente festival called Agbamevo Za which is held each August in Kpetoe, featuring speed weaving contests, kente dress design competitions and many other activities.
 This festival is an incredible sensory overload experience and an absolute must for all interested in Kente.
 Dates vary by year, so contact the Ghana Tourism Authority for current year dates.

 Sorry, no activities highlighted.
 Kindly share your thrills in the review section.
 Thank you.